vixalien/dotio2/blog/building-the-site.md

 created: 1611671223822
 ---

-Oof I'm done!

-It's been really really hard to build this site, why?

-- I wanted something simple
+Checks for the site:

+- Simple
-- I wanted something beautiful visually
+- Beautiful visually
-- I wanted something custom-looking
+- Custom-looking
-- I wanted something up to today's standards
+- Up to today's standards

 If you know about designing and developing, you noticed that many of those elements don't usually go together.
 For instance, A site can not usually be simple and good-looking.
 [Bellard's site](http://bellard.org) for example, is the simplest blog I've ever seen, yet it is by far not good looking as it is built with HTML only (no additional styles).